ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Select Component was added and value change from hex, rgb and rgba was added.
 Snackbar was also added to notify value change.

 **Thoughts:** Material UI was used for these components.
 It is a beautiful tool which contains in-built nicely styled components.

+### Day 30: June 5th, 2020

+**Today's Progress**: Added the Palette List component and footer to the Palette component.
+Learned about CSS in JS through JSS.

+**Thoughts:** The JSS is a easier way to style components of material ui and is easier to use JS in CSS to style and styles can be scoped.